Mircoxi/storinator/docs/source/index.rst

 Storinator
 ==========

-**Storinator** is a lightweight JavaScript/TypeScript library providing access to localStorage APIs, with a few extras, such as overwrite protection and expiry.
+**`storinator`** is a lightweight JavaScript/TypeScript library providing access to localStorage APIs, with a few extras, such as overwrite protection and expiry.

 For usage details, check out the :doc:`usage` section.